China’s cyber security law

-The Standing Committee of the National People’s Congress adopted the long awaited Cybersecurity Law on Monday (7 November 2016).
-The new Law will be effective from 1 June 2017.
+The Standing Committee of the National People’s Congress adopted a new cyber security law on 7 November 2016.
+It became effective on 1 June 2017.

-- ringfence in China all personal and certain business data collected through critical information infrastructure
+- ringfence in China all personal and certain business data collected through critical information infrastructure; and

 - implement mandatory notifications for personal data breaches.

 Several of these requirements go significantly beyond the approaches taken in other countries to counter the challenge of cyber vulnerability.

 General obligations of network operators